lithium-hypercube/Model-M2-Type-C/README.md

 |Y1       |Crystal  |16MHz         |1  |https://mou.sr/4ebH8ZG         |
 |USB1     |Port     |USB C 12 pin  |1  |[keeb.io link](https://keeb.io/products/usb-c-port-12-pin-hro-type-c-31-m-12 "USB C hro female port")|
 |         |Screw    |Screw         |1  |Harvest this from the old board|
 3. Put it together.
 It's possible to solder the SMD components manually with a soldering iron, but if you are able to find a hot air gun or a reflow oven, it'll be significantly easier.
-Reference the visual BOM to see what goes where.
+Reference the visual BOM to see what goes where (it is located in bom/ibom.html).
 	- You should have balls of solder instead of point on the underside of the PCB to not damage the membrane.
 To do this:
 		1. Solder the components to the board normally
-		2. Use side cutters to cut away the solder/remaining component legs on the bottom side.
+		2. Use side cutters to cut away the solder/remaining component legs on the underside.
 Try to cut close to the PCB but don't damage the traces.
-		3. Add more solder/flux and try to get a smooth blob of solder.
+		3. Add more solder/flux to the pad.
+Try to get a smooth blob of solder.
 Don't add too much though
 4. Cut the case to make the USB C connector hole larger (I used a fretsaw to do this)
 5. Install firmware.